Out of My Head (Fastball song)

-"Out of My Head" is a song by the American band Fastball from their second studio album All the Pain Money Can Buy.
+"Out of My Head" is a song by the American band Fastball from their second studio album, All the Pain Money Can Buy (1998).
 The song is a rock ballad with gospel influence, dominated by Hammond organ and piano.
 Bassist Tony Scalzo is the lead singer on the song, with guitarist Miles Zuniga coming in with harmony during the last chorus.
-The song was released to American rock radio in January 1999 and to contemporary hit radio two months later.
+The song was serviced to American rock radio in January 1999 and to contemporary hit radio two months later.

-"Out of My Head" peaked at number 20 on the US Billboard Hot 100, number 11 on the Canadian RPM Top Singles chart, and number 19 on the Icelandic Singles Chart.
+"Out of My Head" peaked at number 20 on the US Billboard Hot 100, number 11 on the Canadian RPM 100 Hit Tracks chart, and number 19 on the Icelandic Singles Chart.
 A music video directed by Jim Gable features the band performing the song in sepia tone.
-In 2016, an adapted version of the chorus was used in the song "Bad Things" by Machine Gun Kelly and Camila Cabello.
+In 2016, an adapted version of the chorus was used in the song "Bad Things" by Machine Gun Kelly and Camila Cabello from the album Bloom.

 Critical reception

 Reviewing the song for Billboard, Chuck Taylor compared the track to material by the Partridge Family, citing its short length and "plucky, air-light" guitar riff.
 He wrote that the song was "ultra-simple and super-catchy", adding that although the song was too "lightweight" for rock radio, it "illustrates Fastball's consistent ability to combine obvious melodies with ear-plucking lyrics."